prantlf/go-multipart-helpers/README.md

 Helps writing file parts to MIME multipart messages according to [RFC7578] while preserving the original content type inferred from the file extension.
 See the [documentation] for more information.

-CreateFormFile from [multipart writer] sets the content type always to `application/octet-stream`.
-If you need to preserve the content type of the file decided by its file extension, choose a function among CreateFilePart, WriteFie or WriteFileReader from this package.
+`CreateFormFile` from [multipart writer] sets the content type always to `application/octet-stream`.
+If you need to preserve the content type of the file decided by its file extension, choose a function among `CreateFilePart`,` WriteFile` or `WriteFileReader` from this package.

 ## Installation